EdgarHdzHdz17/EdgarHdzHdz17/README.md

 ![Diseño sin título](https://github.com/EdgarHdzHdz17/EdgarHdzHdz17/assets/47467891/3c3ae104-4a09-463f-beb4-82a2ad30e095)

 <h2 align="left">Hi, I'm Edgar Hernández</h2>
-<h3 align="justify">Frontend Developer with 2 years of experience.
-My goal is to contribute to the development of websites and functional mobile apps that offer value to users finals.</h3>
+<a align="justify">Frontend Developer with 2 years of experience.
+My goal is to contribute to the development of websites and functional mobile apps that offer value to users finals.</a>

 ```javascript
 const aboutMe = {